Skip to main content

 DataLocationPurpose

-Resolved deps~/.daydream-scope/plugins/resolved.txtLock file for reproducibility; baseline for update detection
+Resolved deps~/.daydream-scope/nodes/resolved.txtLock file for reproducibility; baseline for update detection

 Error Handling

-The plugin system uses defensive error handling at each stage:
+The node system uses defensive error handling at each stage:

 Error TypeDetectionRecovery